 There are a few pillars to determine if you are exercising out of enjoyment or out of compulsion.
 To me, the bottom line question to ask is, are you doing this because you want to be doing this, or are you doing it because you feel like you have to be doing it?

-If it’s the former, great.
+If it’s the former, great!
+You are probably engaging in intuitive movement.
 If it’s the latter, exercise (or the type of exercise) may not be serving you right now.
 Now, that doesn’t mean it can’t serve you in the future, but you want to first work on repairing your relationship with exercise.

 Exercising Out of Enjoyment Vs. a Compulsion to Exercise